papafotioy-arch/e-commerce-dataset/README.md

 ---

+A GitHub‑ready version using **bold titles** looks like this, keeping the tone concise and analytical while matching the formatting style you’re using across the README:

 ## **Business Impact**

+The dataset covers a short operational period, which limits the ability to make confident long‑term predictions or assess seasonality.
+Observed patterns may not fully represent typical business performance.

 The combined analysis highlights several strategic risks and opportunities:

+- **Data volatility** makes it difficult to establish stable performance baselines.
 - **Revenue is campaign‑dependent**, with large spikes masking underlying instability.
 - **Operational inefficiencies** (refunds, cancellations, pending orders) are eroding margin and customer trust.
 - **Facebook acquisition is unprofitable**, driving high refund losses.